Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 I was a career services director at a liberal arts college, and my English majors were getting signing bonuses.

-And it is for sure the environment now, since he keeps saying if I did it once I can do it again.
+And it is for sure the environment now, since he keeps saying if I did it once, I can do it again.

 The environment now, as you well know, is nothing like it was then.

-Salary, wages, depressed, employment, yeah.
+Salary, wages, depressed, employment high.

-Uh on in terms of his policies and and what he's done, I I always joke around that he should have a t shirt that says I did it in Ohio, because that seems to be what he starts off practically either that or my dad was a mailman, one or the other.
+In terms of his policies and what he's done, I always joke around that he should have a t-shirt that says, I did it in Ohio, because that seems to be what he starts off practically.

-Well, my dad was a mailman, and you know, you should see what I did in Ohio.
+Well, my dad was a mailman, and, you know, you should see what I did in Ohio.

-It's like what that has to do with ISIS is beyond my comprehension.
+It's like, what that has to do with ISIS is beyond my comprehension.

-He kind of poses as as though that makes him uh um a moral champion for the poor, which is very annoying to uh to other conservatives who feel like you know he he's he's grandstanding and doing what's sort of easy and so you can hit a you can hit him on that issue.
+He kind of poses as though that makes him a moral champion for the poor, which is very annoying to other conservatives who feel like he's grandstanding and doing what's sort of easy.

-I've also been told by people who are uh who have spent decades in DC and had uh a fair amount of interaction with him, know him well that he wa you know, people always say that Ted Cruz has made enemies in the Senate.
+I've also been told by people who have spent decades in D.C. and had a fair amount of interaction with him, know him well.

 That's just a side note, but something else to throw in there.

-And and yeah, his balancing of the buttons.
+And yeah, his balancing of the button.

-Uh it makes no sense to me at all.
+It makes no sense to me at all.

 Maybe he's hoping to get a VP slot or some sort of a cabinet position.

-But he mathematically certainly can't win.
+I don't really know, but he mathematically certainly can't win.

 And it's interesting to see how it's played out, though.